sdattri/MIDAS_Spec_V1/README.md

 **Response Description:**

-Rate Information will include the following fields:<br>
+Holiday Information will include the following fields:<br>
 | Name    | Description                                   | Example | Type   |
 |--------|-----------------------------------------------|---------|--------|
 | EnergyCode | The code for the energy provider to which the holiday applies | "PG" | string |